LouisWinder/WaveNet/README.md

 Once all the above steps have been completed, generation can be initialised by running the Python script `generate.py`.

-The datasets used for our generation experiments is outlined in the [paper](PAPER_LINK).
+The datasets used for our generation experiments are outlined in the [paper](PAPER_LINK).
 Please consult this for examples of datasets you may like to use.

 Happy generating!